Tinara

 What is Tinara?

-Tinara is my ongoing effort to implement my ideas about how I'd prefer to work with sound and images.
+Tinara is my ongoing effort to implement my ideas about how I'd prefer to work, creatively, with sound and images.
 While the initial focus is on music production (due to the fact that I most often work in that realm), film and video features have always been major design considerations.
-Note that it's still mostly vaporware - Tinara is a work-in-progress.
+Note that although several components of Tinara are operational at least on a rudimentary level, it's still largely "vaporware" - Tinara is a work-in-progress.

 For more details on exactly what makes Tinara different from existing media production systems, take a look at the "How does Tinara compare to..." section.